 For the past 30 years, I have been a first violinist with the Jefferson Symphony Orchestra and served as the Marketing Chair for many years.
 In addition, I have played in a contemporary Christian band for 12 years.
 I have enjoyed many special performances over the years including events with Amy Grant, Art Garfunkel, Smokey Robinson and Doc Severinsen.

-I am proud to be a part of the teaching faculty at Boulder Suzuki Strings which offers comprehensive Suzuki instruction for students ages 3-18.
-I am currently completing a Suzuki Violin Pedagogy Certificate at the University of Denver's Lamont School of Music.
-I have completed training in Suzuki Books 1-7 and will complete Books 8-10 this spring and summer.
+I am proud to be a part of the teaching faculty at Boulder Suzuki Strings which offers Suzuki instruction for students ages 3-18.
+I have completed a Suzuki Violin Pedagogy Certificate at the University of Denver's Lamont School of Music which includes comprehensive training in Suzuki books 1-8.
+I will complete training in Suzuki books 9 and 10 this summer.

 In addition, I am mom to two Suzuki trained violinists which has given me a good perspective on the wonderful benefits and occasional challenges involved with having your child learn the violin.